apache/cassandra-java-driver/manual/object_mapper/creating/README.md

   save, or delete operation in the mapper. (if unspecified, it defaults to the cluster-wide setting)

-The class must provide a default constructor (it can however be private).
+The class must provide a default constructor.
+The default constructor is allowed to be non-public, provided that the security manager, if any, grants the mapper access to it via [reflection][set-accessible].

+#### Mapping table columns

-The mapping of each table column can be customized through annotations placed on either a field declaration, or on a Java bean property getter method. _Annotations on setters are not supported and will be silently ignored by the mapper_.
+The mapping of each table column can be customized through annotations placed on either a field declaration, or on a getter method of a [Java bean property][java-beans]. _Annotations on setters are not supported and will be silently ignored by the mapper_.

+Users are strongly encouraged to follow the Java bean property conventions when designing mapped classes: if this is the case, the mapper will transparently "bind" together fields and accessor methods (getters and setters) into a single logical abstraction; e.g. a field named `myCol` and a Java bean property named `myCol` offering a public getter named `getMyCol()` will be assumed to represent the very same table column, and annotations for this column are thus allowed to be placed indifferently on the field declaration, or on the getter method declaration.

 The following mappings are thus equivalent: